NobodyXu/Bashmash/README.md

  - Conversion between systems

 ## Latest release
-The latest test release is 0.3.
+The latest test release is 0.4.
 It introduces the following new features and changes:
- - Commands are now loaded as Bash builtins (see [Importing commands](#importing-commands))
- - Bitwise operations: NOT, OR, AND, and XOR
+ - Comparison

 ## Powered by
 Bashmash is powered by: